M.A.S.K. (TV series)

-M.A.S.K. is a 1985 science fiction animated television series produced by DIC and ICC TV Productions, Ltd. The series was based on the action figures of the same name produced by Kenner Products.
+M.A.S.K. is a 1985 science fiction animated television series produced by DIC and ICC TV Productions, Ltd. The series was based on the M.A.S.K. action figures produced by Kenner Products (acquired by Hasbro in 1991).
 It was animated in Japan by Ashi Productions, Studio World and K.K.
 DiC Asia (later known as K.K.
 C&D Asia).

 Overview

-M.A.S.K. (an acronym for "Mobile Armored Strike Kommand") is a special task force led by Matt Trakker, who operate transforming armored vehicles in their ongoing battle against the terrorist organization V.E.N.O.M. (an acronym for Vicious Evil Network Of Mayhem) with an emphasis on superpowered helmets (called "masks") worn by the characters of both factions.
+M.A.S.K. (an acronym for "Mobile Armored Strike Kommand") is a special task force led by Matt Trakker, who operate transforming armored vehicles in their ongoing battle against the criminal organization V.E.N.O.M. (an acronym for Vicious Evil Network Of Mayhem) with an emphasis on superpowered helmets (called "masks") worn by the characters of both factions.
+The background is that Matt's former business partner Miles Mayhem betrayed him, killed Matt's brother Andy Trakker, and stole some of the masks which he used to form V.E.N.O.M. and distribute to his minions.
+Matt formed M.A.S.K. which consists of Hondo MacLean, Dusty Hayes, Bruce Sato, Alec Sector, Jacques LaFleur, Nevada Rushmore, Julio Lopez, Calhoun Burns, Buddie Hawks, Ace Riker, and Gloria Baker.

-V.E.N.O.M.'s primary goal is obtaining money through either robbery, extortion, counterfeiting, kidnapping, or attempting to steal historical artifacts, but M.A.S.K. always finds a way to foil their plans.
+V.E.N.O.M.'s primary goal is obtaining money through either robbery, extortion, counterfeiting, kidnapping, or attempting to steal historical artifacts as he leads Cliff Dagger, Sly Rax, Vanessa Warfield, Bruno Sheppard, Floyd Malloy, and Nash Gorey into committing these crimes.
+M.A.S.K. always foils their plans.

+The second season details some racing episodes that involved M.A.S.K. and V.E.N.O.M. competing in different races as M.A.S.K. prevents V.E.N.O.M. from causing trouble.
+While M.A.S.K. gained Boris Bushkin and Ali Bombay as new members, V.E.N.O.M. gained Lester Sludge and Miles' brother Maximus as new members.

+Each episode ends with a safety tip told by either someone from M.A.S.K. or V.E.N.O.M.